 Check

-Nemesis is a key component.
-It simulates real failures: it breaks the network between nodes, kills processes, and shifts clocks.
-If a system claims linearizability, it must withstand all of these scenarios.
+Nemesis is the failure-injection component.
+It breaks connectivity between nodes, kills processes, and shifts clocks.
+If a system claims linearizability, it must preserve a valid operation history through those scenarios.

 Practical conclusions